 Expenses shouldn’t be creeping up on us as we approach the end of the year.
 We know we’ll be spending a little more during the holidays, so begin planning and saving if you haven’t done so already.

 Securing your financial future can be overwhelming but you don’t have to go at it alone.
 If you need guidance, consider speaking to a professional.
-As a member of A+FCU, you can set up a one-on-one consultation with a financial advisor at no cost to you.
+As a member of A+FCU, you can set up a one-on-one consultation with a financial counselor at no cost to you through BALANCE.

-One matter they can review with you is retirement.
-Together you can work on a plan that will help you reach your financial goals.
-If you need to up your contributions, there’s no better time than now.
+One matter they can review with you is prepping your holiday budget.
+Together you can work on a plan that will help you spend within your means and still reach your financial goals.

-While the weather is nice, it’s wise to conduct some preventative maintenance around your home to prepare for the winter months.
-This will not only ensure your heating system is working efficiently but will help prevent costly repairs down the road.
+While the weather is nice, it’s a good idea to conduct some preventative maintenance around your home to prepare for the winter months.
+This will not only ensure your heating system is working efficiently, but also help prevent costly repairs down the road.

 Recommendations include doing things like cleaning your gutters and checking for air leaks.
 Gaps near windows and doors allow heat to escape while clutter in the gutters can cause build up that can damage the roof or other areas of your home.
 Also on the list is cleaning your vents, changing the filters, and testing your heating system in advance.